AlanReviews/Goblet-of-fire/README.md

 ### Steps
 1. Students put their names in the Goblet of Fire for the Triwizard Tournament.
 All students must be 17 years or older.
 Any underage student will not be allowed to partcipate in the Triwizard Tournament.
+If a student is underage, the program goes back to the menu.
 2. The Goblet of fire will choose 3 students from different schools to participate in the Triwizard Tournament.
 3. Print out the chosen candidates.